euler-xyz/euler-sdk/README.md

 # Euler-sdk

-A basic SDK for interacting with [Euler smart contracts](https://github.com/euler-xyz/euler-contracts).
+A basic SDK for interacting with [Euler smart contracts](https://github.com/euler-xyz/euler-contracts) in browsers and Node.js applications.
 Currently this is an alpha software, under intensive development.

 ## Installation